-World Land Trust (WLT) is pleased to announce that the £600,000 target to save 8,154 acres of Jungle for Jaguars in Belize has been reached.
+World Land Trust (WLT) is pleased to announce that the £600,000 target to save 8,154 acres of Jungle for Jaguars in Belize has been reached, and thanks to Buy an Acre donors, a further 1,818 acres can be saved in this corridor as well.

-The funds raised will be sent to WLT’s Belizean partner, the Corozal Sustainable Future Initiative (CSFI), to purchase and protect a vital piece of the wildlife corridor connecting three protected areas already managed by CSFI in northern Belize.
+The funds raised have been sent to WLT’s Belizean partner, the Corozal Sustainable Future Initiative (CSFI), to purchase and protect a vital piece of the wildlife corridor connecting three protected areas already managed by CSFI in northern Belize.

 In the past 10 years, 25,000 acres of natural forest has been cleared for agriculture and development in northern Belize, so we must act now to ensure wildlife has room to roam.